andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

    ```sh
    python3 ./mo.py --input_model <model_dir>/<model_file> --data_type <model_precision> --output_dir <ir_dir>
    ```
-4. After the Model Optimizer script is completed, the produced IR files are in the specified `<ir_dir>` directory.
+   The produced IR files are in the `<ir_dir>` directory.

 <details>
-    <summary><strong>Example of Converting the SqueezeNet Caffe* Model</strong></summary>
+    <summary><strong>Click the triangle to see an example of converting the SqueezeNet Caffe* model</strong></summary>

-The following command converts the public SqueezeNet 1.1 Caffe\* model that you have downloaded in the previous section to the FP16 IR and save to the `~/models/public/squeezenet1.1/ir` output directory:
+The following command converts the public SqueezeNet 1.1 Caffe\* model to the FP16 IR and saves to the `~/models/public/squeezenet1.1/ir` output directory:

 ```sh
    cd /opt/intel/openvino/deployment_tools/model_optimizer